Terry J. Fry, M.D.

 Bethesda, MD 20892-1104

-Despite substantial improvements in outcome over the past 3 decades, leukemia remains the leading cause of cancer-related mortality in children.
+Despite substantial improvements in outcome over the past three decades, leukemia remains a leading cause of cancer-related mortality in children.
 Furthermore, even in patients cured by modern risk-adapted therapy, there are substantial long-term sequelae.
 Thus, newer treatments are needed, particularly those not based on standard cytotoxic agents.
 The Hematologic Malignancies Section (HMS) conducts lab-based translational research focused on immunotherapeutic approaches for leukemia.
 Clinical efforts in the treatment of leukemia occur within the Pediatric Oncology Branch (POB) clinical program where early phase clinical trials are conducted.
-Studies in immunotherapy for leukemia in the HMS were initially grounded in the optimization of the graft versus leukemia effect that contributes to the curative potential of hematopoietic stem cell transplantation (HSCT) for hematologic malignancies.
-Much of the work currently taking place in the HMS and in the POB clinical program is now focused on the use of cell-based immunotherapy for pediatric leukemia outside of the HSCT setting as well as more basic studies in leukemia biology related to the bone marrow microenvironment and immune escape.
-In a particular, the HMS is now heavily focused on the use of genetically modified T cells expressing chimeric antigen receptors (CAR) for the treatment of pediatric acute lymphoblastic leukemia.
-Initial early phase clinical studies using a CD19-targeted CAR in patients with pre-B cell acute lymphoblastic leukemia (ALL), including a trial conducted in the Branch, have demonstrated a 70-80% complete remission rate.
-However, not all patients respond and approximately 10% of patients will relapse with leukemia that loses the CD19 epitope targeted by the CAR.
+The work currently taking place in the HMS and in the POB clinical program is focused on the use of cell-based immunotherapy for pediatric leukemia as well as more basic studies in leukemia biology.
+In particular, the HMS is now heavily focused on the use of genetically modified T cells expressing chimeric antigen receptors (CAR) for the treatment of pediatric hematologic malignancies.

 Capitini CM, Nasholm NM, Chien CD, Larabee SM, Qin H, Song YK, Klover PJ, Hennighausen L, Khan J, Fry TJ.
 Absence of STAT1 in donor-derived plasmacytoid dendritic cells results in increased STAT3 and attenuates murine GVHD.
 Blood.
 2014;124(12):1976-86.